 Honesty allows you to objectively assess your decisions and when you should consider changing course.
 Look at the key indicators for your business: revenue growth, bottom-line growth, increased client happiness and overall company health.
 This kind of critical analysis will let you know if you need to pivot.

 Good decisions are contingent on knowing your business inside and out.

 The classic business example of a smart course change was in 1985 when Coca-Cola launched “new Coke” to contest a growing market preference for diet sodas.
 Within three months, the rebrand failed miserably and the original Coca-Cola was reintroduced.
-Reversing direction isn’t a sign of failure, but rather it’s evidence of a leader’s commitment to keep the company’s health a top priority.
+Reversing direction isn’t a sign of failure, but rather it’s evidence of a leader’s commitment to keeping the company’s health a top priority.

 Making good decisions also depends on having a group of advisers you completely trust to tell you the truth.
 A lone wolf leader can often have a rose-colored view of the situation.
 Surround yourself with honest and objective voices to gain a clear perspective.

 Good decisions are contingent on knowing your business inside and out, through a combination of analytical reasoning and gut instinct.
-Leadership and decision-making is a combination of these factors, and it’s more of an art than a science.
+Leadership and decision-making are a combination of these factors, and it’s more of an art than a science.
 If a decision doesn’t feel right in three months, chances are your instincts are alerting you to a disaster waiting to happen.